codedemonuk/policy-review-2021/src/index.md

 Note:

 CCTV – via the Safer Streets fund we have managed to secure some additional mobile cameras – these will be rolled out to ‘hot spot’ ASB areas.
-In addition we are looking to upgrade the cameras along Shenley Road using S106 monies
+In addition we are looking to upgrade the cameras along Shenley Road using S106 monies.

 +++